GitKraken uses profiles to store your app preferences, current Tabs, and Git config information.

 Tabs are unique to each profile.
 When creating a new profile, GitKraken will use the same tabs that are open in your current profile.

-Ex) If you need to connect to a second GitHub account, create a second profile and connect the other GitHub account from the Authentication tab.
-You can do the same for other Bitbucket or GitLab accounts.
+Integrations are unique to each profile.
+If you need to connect to a second remote hosting account, create a second profile and connect the other account from the Authentication tab.
+You can do this for any of the integrations.

 Your commit avatar is either a generated identicon, or the active Gravatar image linked to your